Released: 25th May 1998

 When you do what you do to me

 The chorus itself is a reasonably simple construct, mainly consisting of the phrase: “It’s boom boom” and peppered with a thesaurus’ worth of filler utterances to join each line.
 In the spirit of the ‘90s, it gets the message across perfectly and having been set up so well by the verses, it delivers what it needs to.
-The mid-section rap (performed by Damon Elliott – son of Dionne Warwick) feels somewhat superfluous, but it’s so brief that it certainly doesn’t hamper Boom Boom.
+The mid-section rap, performed by Damon Elliott (son of Dionne Warwick), feels somewhat superfluous, but it’s brief enough not to hamper Boom Boom.
 If anything, it gives the track a nice little kick towards the final chorus when N-Tyce resume vocal duties.

-The music video for Boom Boom features N-Tyce in what we would say is a reasonably unusual interrogation.
-We have never been arrested or formally interviewed, so perhaps we are not in a position to critique – however leaning seductively over a table in an open jacket and then smashing the tape recorder on the floor does not seem like correct procedure.
-Further into the video, there is also strong evidence that N-Tyce undertook no proper training because they are seen dancing towards a one-way mirror.
-It’s not entirely clear what they are trying to achieve with this since it offers no real benefit to their suspect who presumably cannot see them.
-Indeed, their treatment of this gentleman is questionable from start to finish; he has no solicitor present, and one would not think it appropriate to restrain someone and then pull up their top (even if the suspect does have impressive abs).
-Furthermore, if N-Tyce are going to conduct an interrogation without armed back-up, they should probably ensure the suspect can’t casually remove his shackles and stand up to deliver the rap segment.
-Mercifully, after a few rounds of the chorus, it seems everyone had a jolly good time and then lost interest in conducting a legal process and just went home.
-One thing we will commend is the rather impressive air conditioning unit fitted into the room where N-Tyce dance; pop music has a fascination with giant fans and the video for Boom Boom is no different.
+The music video for Boom Boom features N-Tyce in what is a reasonably unusual interrogation of a man, which involves leaning seductively over a table in an open jacket and then smashing the tape recorder on the floor.
+Further into the video, there’s also strong evidence that someone involved in the concept doesn’t fully understand the equipment because N-Tyce dance towards a one-way mirror (it’s not entirely clear what they’d achieve by this since the suspect presumably can’t see them).
+Indeed, their treatment of the gentleman in their custody is questionable from start to finish; it’s probably not appropriate to restrain someone and then pull up their top (even if he does have impressive abs).
+Furthermore, if N-Tyce are going to conduct an interrogation, they should probably ensure the suspect can’t casually remove his shackles and stand up to deliver the rap segment.
+Yet, while the concept has some flaws, there is impressive commitment to a staple ’90s aesthetic when pop music has a fascination with acts dancing in front of giant fans and the video for Boom Boom is no different.

 When the single peaked at #18 in the UK, it pretty much confirmed what was already unavoidably evident.
 N-Tyce had consistent popularity with the record-buying public, but things weren’t moving in the right direction.
-Indeed, you’d struggle to argue that the group was moving decisively in any direction whatsoever.
+Indeed, the group weren’t really moving decisively in any direction whatsoever.
 The final straw came a few weeks later when their debut album All Day Every Day reached #44 and spent a solitary week in the top 75.
-It was probably the only significant indicator of where N-Tyce were headed – and unfortunately, it was to pop music’s U-bend.
-We certainly can’t gripe that they weren’t given a chance.
-But four consecutive top 20 singles just weren’t achievement enough in 1998 when the pop stakes were heightened for everyone, particularly girl groups.
-That said, we do wish Boom Boom had was better remembered, even as a minor hit of the era because it’s an absolute bop and as gloriously nostalgic a track as you could hope to find.
+It’s not as if N-Tyce weren’t given a fair chance, and four consecutive top 20 singles is an achievement, all the same.
+But by 1998-standards, that wasn’t enough when the pop stakes were heightened for everyone, particularly girl groups.
+That said, it’s a shame Boom Boom isn’t better remembered, even as a minor hit of the era because it’s an absolute bop and as gloriously nostalgic a track as one could hope to find.